jetbridge/cdk-nextjs/docs/major-changes.md

 - Removed `NextjsDistribution.imageOptimizationOriginRequestPolicyProps`
 - NOTE: when upgrading to v4 from v3, the Lambda@Edge function will be renamed or removed.
 CloudFormation will fail to delete the function b/c they're replicated a take ~15 min to delete (more [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html)).
 You can either deploy CloudFormation with it's "no rollback" feature for a clean deployment or mark the Lambda@Edge function as "retain on delete".
 - Remove `NextjsBuild.nextMiddlewareFnDir`
+- Remove `BaseSiteEnvironmentOutputsInfo, BaseSiteReplaceProps` exports as not used anymore
+- Remove `compressionLevel` to simplify configuration.
+We use optimal for windows or max compression for unix
+- Remove `nodeEnv` because it can be configured through `environment` prop.

 ## v3
 Using open-next for building, ARM64 architecture for image handling, new build options.